KIrillPal/SimpleServer/README.md

 # SimpleServer
 Simple TCP server implemented on C++

-README will be done soon (until this february).
+README will be done soon (until this april).